 I, like many people, had high hopes for 2020.
 And we all know how THAT turned out. ☺️

-As we finish out the year, I want to share a few things I’m doing today to make sure that 2021 will meet the expectations I set for 2020.
+I want to share a few things I’m doing to make sure this year — 2021 — will meet the expectations I set for 2020.

 Take Stock of Our Financial Situation